Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 1. Sophie and Jansie were classmates and friends.
 What were the differences between them that show up in the story?

 Ans - Sophie and Jansie were classmates and friends but their characters were completely opposite to each other.
-Sophie was a daydreamer and always fond of creating new fantasies such as having her own boutique shop, becoming a fashion designer, an actress, or a manager besides the fact she was not having enough money or experience also out of fascination she created an unrealistic fantasy about footballer Danny Casey and in the end, she had to face several disappointments.
+Sophie was a daydreamer and always fond of creating new fantasies such as having her own boutique shop, becoming a fashion designer, an actress, or a manager besides the fact she did not have enough money or experience also out of fascination she created an unrealistic fantasy about footballer Danny Casey and in the end, she had to face several disappointments.

 2. How would you describe the character and temperament of Sophie's father?